x8080x2/XEN/user-package/README-DESKTOP.md

-# Email Sender Desktop App - Mode 1: Standalone (Local Processing)
+# Email Sender Desktop App - Electron Only (No Web Fallbacks)

-This is the desktop Electron version of the Email Sender application that operates in **Mode 1 - Standalone (Local Processing)** only.
-It accesses your local files directly and makes API calls only to the hosted Replit server for actual email sending.
+This is the **desktop-only** Electron version of the Email Sender application that operates purely with local file access.
+All web fallback mechanisms have been removed for a lighter, desktop-focused experience.

-## Mode 1 Operation
+## Pure Electron Operation
-- ✅ Loads templates from local `files/` folder
+- ✅ Loads templates from local `files/` folder via Electron API only
-- ✅ Reads SMTP configs from local `config/smtp.ini`
+- ✅ Reads SMTP configs from local `config/smtp.ini` via Electron API only
-- ✅ Reads recipients from local `files/leads.txt`
+- ✅ Reads recipients from local `files/leads.txt` via Electron API only
-- ✅ Makes API calls to hosted Replit server for actual email sending
+- ✅ Makes API calls to configured Replit server for email sending
 - ❌ No web browser support
-- ❌ No backend API fallbacks
+- ❌ No web API fallbacks
-- ❌ No sample content fallbacks
+- ❌ No server-side file proxying

 ## Setup Instructions